etendosoftware/docs/docs/developer-guide/etendo-classic/how-to-guides/how-to-create-client-event-handler-actions.md

     OB.EventHandlerRegistry.register(OB.OBPFCI.USER_HEADER_TAB, OB.EventHandlerRegistry.PRESAVE, OB.OBPFCI.ClientSideEventHandlers.validateEmail, 'OBPFCI_ValidateEmail');

-Note that if the e-mail is not valid, we do not call _OB.EventHandlerRegistry.callbackExecutor_ so the save operation will **not** be performed.
+Note that if the e-mail is not valid, we do not call `OB.EventHandlerRegistry.callbackExecutor` so the save operation is **not** performed.

 ###  Pre-save Action: Calling Server Side

-In this case we are going to call a server side action **before** saving a Goods Shipment  line.
-To understand this example is important to know the concept of  Action Handler  .
+In this case, we are going to call a server side action **before** saving a [Goods Shipment](../../..//user-guide/etendo-classic/basic-features/sales-management/transactions.md#goods-shipment) line.
+To understand this example is important to know the concept of [Action Handler](../../../developer-guide/etendo-classic/concepts/etendo-architecture.md#actionhandler-server-side-calling-from-the-client).